petre-renware/renpo/doc_src/services.md

 * **computers basic training** meaning *operating systems*, *computer architectures*, *networking*, *data structures and organization*, *basic networking protocols and infrastructure systems (DNS, ARP, LDAP, NFS, FTP, etc)*

+A more detailed look at some materials from courses already held can be found [at http//:learning.renware.eu](http//:learning.renware.eu).